-"How To Be Happy All The Time"
+'How To Be Happy All The Time' By Paramhansa Yogananda

-Paramhansa Yogananda, author of "How to be happy all the time" , is a yogi who introduced yoga teachings to the West culture.
+Paramhansa Yogananda, author of 'How to be happy all the time', is a yogi who introduced yoga teachings to the West culture.

 It is necessary to place Paramhansa Yogananda in his cultural context to understand the teachings he transmits in this little book.